 - A person registered as blind in a register compiled under Section 29 of the National Assistance Act 1948 shall not be guilty of an offence if they are alone with the dog and unable to remove the faeces.

 - A person with a disability that affects their mobility, manual dexterity, physical coordination or ability to lift, and who relies for assistance on a dog trained by a prescribed charity shall not be guilty of an offence if they are alone with the dog and unable to remove the faeces.

 We know that the majority of dog owners are responsible, and we appreciate your efforts.
 Unfortunately there is a small minority of dog owners or walker who do not clean up after their dogs.

 Dog fouling is one of the top anti social problems nationwide.
 Dog mess is unsightly, unpleasant and can spread disease, or in extreme cases, cause blindness.

 If you do not ensure dog mess is picked up and properly disposed of, a penalty of £100 - £1000 may be payable.

 Here are some tips on how to avoid a fine and how not to annoy other amenity users.

-- Never let your dog walk too far from you as this makes it difficult to see where they foul
+- Never let your dog walk too far from you as this makes it difficult to see where they foul.

-- Dogs will usually foul soon after being let off the lead or out of the car/at the start of a walk so be ready
+- Dogs will usually foul soon after being let off the lead or out of the car/at the start of a walk so be ready.

-- Always carry 'poo' bags & a torch for dark evenings
+- Always carry 'poo' bags & a torch for dark evenings.

-- Dispose of bags in a dog or litter bin, or take it home to dispose of in your household bin
+- Dispose of bags in a dog or litter bin, or take it home to dispose of in your household bin.

-- Not disposing of a 'poo' bag correctly is also a dog fouling & littering offence
+- Not disposing of a 'poo' bag correctly is also a dog fouling & littering offence.

-- ALWAYS pick up from maintained grass areas.
+- ALWAYS pick up your dog's faeces.